 SWR-REQ-393152/B-A2B Software Development Tools, Software Stack and Process

 All modules using the A2B system must follow a specified software design process.
-In general, the modules shall utilize the Analog Devices SigmaStudio design software with the current A2B plug-in to configure all master and slave device registers.
+In general, the modules shall utilize the Analog Devices SigmaStudio design software to configure all main node and sub node device registers.
 This will allow the SigmaStudio software to generate a compatible configuration file for A2B software stack for all design.

 SWR-REQ-393203/B-Sigma Studio Software